The Learning Hub will be closed for maintenance from 5am until 2pm on 5 November. For information, email: [email protected].

 Embracing professionalism: The future of British agriculture and horticulture

-We are rightly proud to be British farmers and growers; responsibly producing the nation’s food safely whilst managing our environment and countryside.
-But, in spite of this, I can understand that, with much talk about 'professionalism', some will inevitably be asking, "Why should I 'professionalise'?"
+We are rightly proud to be British farmers and growers; responsibly producing the nation’s food safely while managing our environment and countryside.
+But, in spite of this, I can understand that, with much talk about 'professionalism', some will inevitably ask, "Why should I 'professionalise'?"

 Well, many of us already recognise the need to keep our skills and knowledge up to date.
 So, maybe that question should rather be, "Why shouldn’t we be recognised as being a professional?"